Cowling, Craven: Famous people from Cowling

 Philip Snowden, who served as Chancellor of the Exchequer in the first two Labour governments, was born in the village; when awarded a viscountcy in 1931, his full title was "Viscount Snowden, of Ickornshaw in the West Riding of Yorkshire".
-In the early 1930s, Snowden spoke in the local dialect of Cowling on a 78rpm gramophone produced by the Yorkshire Dialect Society.
+In the early 1930s, Snowden spoke in the local dialect of Cowling on a 78 rpm gramophone produced by the Yorkshire Dialect Society.
 Snowden's ashes were scattered on Ickornshaw Moor and there is a memorial cairn to Snowden to mark the fact that he "died in the love of his native land".